isomerpages/cda-corp/_diseases-for-public/T to Z/Tuberculosis.md

 </div>
 </details>
 <details class="isomer-details">
-<summary><strong>I Am an Employer.
-My Employee has been Diagnosed with Active TB Disease.
-What Should I Do?</strong>
+<summary><strong>What Should I Do When My Employee has been Diagnosed with Active TB Disease?</strong>
 </summary>
 <div data-type="detailsContent" class="isomer-details-content">
 <p>The public health officer-in-charge (PHO) will contact the workplace supervisor